zolkocarbon/Udemy_Advanced_CSS_Natours/readme.md

 }
 ```

-#### How the general and adjacent sibling selectors work and why we need them

 #### How to use the `::input-placeholder` pseudo-element
 Pseudo-elementsa are represented by the `::` notation and styles items that are on the page (as opposed to hover for example).